hookdeck/product-docs/docs/connection-filters.md

 ---
 id: connection-filters
 title: Filtering Webhook Events
+description: How to filter webhook events
+keywords:
+  - webhook filter
 ---

 Hookdeck supports filtering the webhooks events that are processed and sent to your destination.
 Events can be filtered using the JSON filtering syntax.
 Filters can be applied to both the request `Headers` and `Body`